-I have heard over and over again how pregnancies are all so different and it is true but there are pregnancy questions or “preparation” I wish I would’ve know about. it’s only after running into certain things, that I observed that there is quite a lack of support and communication around these things that could make a pregnancy and postpartum much easier.
+I have heard over and over again how pregnancies are all so different – and it is true – but there are pregnancy questions or “preparation” I wish I would’ve known about in advance.
+It’s only after running into certain things, that I observed that there is quite a lack of support and communication around these things that could make pregnancy and postpartum much easier.

-It’s easy to feel alone or just not supported if there are things that are not going how it’s “supposed” to according to society.
-Somehow, going through pregnancy without a mother, was truly challenging beyond the emotional aspect, it was especially hard physically as I had so MANY questions and not many people to ask.
+It’s easy to feel alone or just not supported if there are things that are not going how they are “supposed to” according to society.
+Somehow, going through pregnancy without a mother was truly challenging beyond the emotional aspect, it was especially hard physically as I had so MANY questions and not many people to ask.

 OBGYN & PEDIATRIC DOCTOR: